data-science-infinity/data-science-infinity.github.io/_posts/2021-10-04-Predicting-Sales-Using-Advertising-Data-in-R.md

 ---

-References

-'An Introduction to Statistical Learning' by Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshiriani
+Most of the tools I have used for this project I have learnt from the book 'An Introduction to Statistical Learning' by Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshiriani.

----

 Photo source: slidebean/Unsplash